 The Department of Defense (DOD) and the Military Departments (MILDEPs) maintain distinctive organizational structures (Figure 1), policies, and programs for managing their installations.
-According to 16 U.S.C. §670(1)(A), a military installation "means any land, or interest in land owned by the United States and administered by the Secretary of Defense or the Secretary of a [MILDEP], except land under the jurisdiction of the Assistant Secretary of the Army having responsibility for civil works."
-The term is further defined in 10 U.S.C. §2801(c)(4) to mean "a base, camp, post, station, yard, center, or other activity."
-In general, this includes: facilities, training ranges, and other supporting infrastructure that reside on a military installation.
+Title 10 United States Code (U.S.C.) §2801 defines a military installation as "a base, camp, post, station, yard, center, or other activity under the jurisdiction of the Secretary of a [MILDEP] or, in the case of an activity in a foreign country, under the operational control of the Secretary of a [MILDEP] or the Secretary of Defense."
+Title 16 U.S.C. §670 further defines the term with respect to conservation programs as "any land, or interest in land, owned by the United States and administered by the Secretary of Defense or the Secretary of a [MILDEP], except land under the jurisdiction of the Assistant Secretary of the Army having responsibility for civil works."
+In general, these definitions include all types of real property-buildings, training ranges, and supporting infrastructure-that reside on a military installation.

-Installations management includes overseeing, planning, programming, and implementing major activities at military installations, such as installation master planning; facility planning and design; military construction (MILCON); facilities sustainment, restoration, and modernization (FSRM); government housing; and the disposal of real property.
-These activities may include sub-activities such as the inventory and condition assessment of real property, reviewing real estate agreements, maintaining force protection, and contracting utility services.
+Installations management includes overseeing, planning, programming, and implementing major activities at military installations, such as installation master planning; facility planning and design; military construction (MILCON); facilities sustainment, restoration, and modernization (FSRM); military housing; and the reutilization or disposal of real property.
+These activities can include several subactivities such as maintaining real property inventories and performing condition assessments, reviewing real estate agreements, maintaining installation force protection, or contracting for utility services.

-Examples of DOD programs that fall under the umbrella of military installations management include the:
+Examples of DOD programs that fall under the umbrella of military installations management include the